 What does presumptive condition mean?

 Normally, the claimant must show proof of relationship between service and the condition being claimed.
 Under presumption of service connection.
 VA presumes the relationship, if the condition was diagnosed within the time period specified in 38 CFR, 3.307(6)ii and the condition is recognized by 3.309(e).

 Can I be treated for my diabetes without applying for service connection?

-Yes, You can be treated at any VA Medical Center.
-You will however, need to show evidence of military service in Vietnam.
-Usually, a DD Form 214 will serve as proof of service in the Republic of Vietnam.
+Yes, you can be treated at any VA Medical Center.
+You will, however, need to show evidence of military service, usually a DD Form 214 will service as proof of service.

 How can I apply?

 We would encourage any veteran with in-country Vietnam service and diagnosed diabetes mellitus to contact his or her local VA office for information and assistance on applying for benefits.